imelon2/abi-archive/README.md

   L2 --> |erc20 transafer 'a9059cbb' abi| FILE[abi.json]:::file

 ```
+The project organizes ABI files using a **trie-based directory layout**.
 - By using the first 2 bytes of the function selector as a two-level depth structure, it helps to minimize ABI collisions.
 - ABI entries are also separated by **error, event, and function categories**, further reducing the chance of conflicts.
 - This structure also reduces the size of response data, making ABI retrieval more efficient.